BitcoinQnA/verify-supply/index.md

 layout: default
 ---

-Do you know how many dollars there are or how much gold has been mined?
+Do you know how many dollars have ever been printed?

+Do you know how much gold has ever been mined?

 The answer to both of those questions is no. Certain government individuals may be privy to information that allows them to make an educated guess, but the fact is **nobody on earth** can answer those questions with any sort of accuracy.
 Bitcoin is different.